casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 As we have now managed to deploy two contracts, we can call the endpoint of this contract, passing appropriate arguments to the function.

+The Uref of the message variable is stored under the Named Keys in the contract.
 Checking the state of the message in the first contract, we observe the following:

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/HelloWorldBCC.png")} width="600" alt="HelloWorld" />